 Please visit this website for the most up-to-date information on the project.
 Additional materials and project information will be posted on the site as the project develops.

-Funding Sources: City of Redmond Stormwater CIP and Washington State Department of Ecology Grant
+Washington State Department of Ecology Grant

 Development of Tosh Creek Watershed Restoration Plan: 2014

 Design of 159th Vault Project: Summer 2015 – Summer 2016